Table of Contents

 When it comes to buying intention, AdWords beats out Facebook Ads.
 Consider the type of business you have – do people tend to look for their products or services when they’re ready to buy?

 For example, if a person’s air conditioner breaks down, they immediately start looking for a repair service supplier.
-Search advertising puts your business in front of a potential customer at the exact time they need your service.
+Search advertising puts your business in front of potential customers at the exact time they need your service.

 On the other hand, that person won’t remember the air conditioner repairman they saw on Facebook three months ago and go search on Google.
 As a result, Google Ads will be the clear winner in this scenario